 Step 2: Find any URL that’s incorrectly classified as alternate

-Not all entries are harmless.
-If you discover a URL you actually want indexed on its own is sitting in the alternate bucket, your canonical is backwards.
+Not every entry is harmless.
+If you discover a URL you actually want indexed on its own sitting in the alternate bucket, your canonical is backwards.
 Examples:

 <!-- Wrong -->